leaozim/leaozim/README.md

 ### My name is Larissa Silva!

-- 👨‍🚀 I am currently the cadet (software engineering student) at 42 São Paulo.
+- 👨‍🚀 I am currently a cadet (software engineering student) at 42 São Paulo.
 - 🎓 Graduated in Nutrition from UFRN.